polyphene/docs.holium.org/docs/get-started/add-shaper.md

 # Add shaper

-**Shapers** are nodes that are usually uniquely connected as head nodes, meaning that they receive data inputs but will output no data to another node.
+**Shapers** are nodes usually uniquely connected as head nodes, meaning that they receive data inputs but will output no data to another node.
 Developers can define the structure of output data when creating the source node.

-We will connect it to our **transformation** in the future.
+We will connect it to our **transformation** afterwards.

-To create a new **shaper** to our project we can use the sub-command `holium shaper create`:
+To create a new **shaper** to our project we may use the sub-command `holium shaper create`:

 ```shell
 $ holium shaper create sales_results --json-schema '{"type":"array", "prefixItems":[{"type":"array",\